KSDunne/yoga_flip/README.md

 #### Primary accessible color palette

-The primary colors for this page are: White / Yellow / Purple / Green.
+The primary colors for this page are: Purple / Green / Yellow.
 The purple color, #D47CFA, was chosen from the palette below.
 The palette below also shows that green is an accessible contrast to purple.

 ![Primary accessible color palette](docs/primary_accessible_colors.webp)

 #### Secondary accessible color palette

-The pink color on the palette below was also used as inspiration when picking the back side image of the cards.
+The pink color on the palette below was used as inspiration when picking the back side image of the cards.
+The dark purple was used as inspiration for the background color of the compare board.
+I couldn't use that exact purple as it needed to be even darker for high contrast.

 ![Secondary accessible color palette](docs/secondary_accessible_colors.webp)